ThomasCarstens/junaidsapp/README.md

 see master branch for FCMv1 key

-see master branch for some hours - 20sept : 1h30 security management / admin tests: 1h30 /
+see master branch for some hours - 20sept : 1h30 security management / 40min email

+21sept: 1h email